cityofaustin/vision-zero/atd-vzd/README.md

 values ('drvr_lic_type_id', 'people', true);
 ```

-5. When you're ready to test the trigger behavior, you can enable debug messaging for this trigger by excuting the command `set client_min_messages to debug;`.
+5. When you're ready to test the trigger behavior, you can enable debug messaging for this trigger by executing the command `set client_min_messages to debug;`.
 This will cause the trigger debug messages to log to your SQL client.

-6. Re-apply hasura metadata to ensure that your new column is known to the graphql API.
+6. Re-apply Hasura metadata to ensure that your new column is known to the graphql API.
 You do not need to modify the metadata unless you want to add select, insert, and/or update permissions to this column for non-admin users.

 ```shell
 # ./atd-vzd